Master of Physician Assistant

 Do students from HSU or others receive special consideration?

 Yes – Current HSU degree-seeking students or HSU alumni receive an automatic interview if they meet the minimum criteria.
-Note, an interview does not guarantee acceptance.
+Note that an interview does not guarantee acceptance.

 What are the factors that affect your admissions decisions?